-h.
-Use of Estimates
+11. Use of Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make certain estimates and assumptions that affect the reported amounts of certain assets, liabilities, revenues, and expenditures, expenses, and other disclosures.
-Accordingly, actual results could differ from those estimates.
+The preparation of financial statements in conformity with GAAP requires the use of management's estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results could vary from these estimates.

-i.
-Data Control Codes
+12. Data Control Codes

-Data Control Codes appear in the rows and above the columns of certain financial statements.
-The TEA requires the display of these codes in the financial statements filed with TEA in order to ensure accuracy in building a statewide database for policy development and funding plans.
+Data control codes refer to the account code structure prescribed by the Agency in the Guide.
+The Agency requires the District to display these codes in its financial statements filed with the Agency in order to ensure accuracy in building a statewide database for policy development and funding plans.